vivekv96/Google-News-Scraper-and-Visualization/README.md

-Google News Scraper and Visualization
-A simple RSS Feed Aggregator for Google News
+A simple RSS Feed Aggregator for Google News and visualization.